BetterCorp/better-service-base/documentation/Plugins/README.md

 There are 4 types of plugins for BSB.

-- [Plugin](/Plugins/Plugins/) - this is just a standard integration plugin
+### Standard plugin/service

+These are just normal plugins where you'd write your code.

+### Events

-- [Events](/Plugins/Events/) - these plugins handle inter-plugin communication
+These plugins handle inter-plugin communication.

-- [Config](/Plugins/Config/) - these plugins handle the app/plugin config as well as what plugins/events to use.
+### Logging

-- [Logging](/Plugins/Logging/) - these plugins handle logging of the app, so instead of to console, you can send the logs to a log aggregator
+These plugins handle logging of the app, so instead of to console, you can send the logs to a log aggregator.

+### Config

+These plugins handle the app/plugin config as well as what plugins/events to use.

+## Notes

 Some packages could have multiple plugin types built into a npm package.
 An example would be `config-1password` - it has the config plugin type, and a standard plugin type.